Ultimate packing list

 - For your cabin luggage, find a lightweight bag with a hard surface to protect it in the overhead compartment.
 Remember that there are strict laws around what you can pack in cabin luggage.

 - If you’ll be using this as your day bag while out and about, consider finding a theft-proof bag with slash-proof material, hidden compartments and locking zips.
+A small daypack or backpack is often more practical than a handbag for sightseeing, particularly if you’re hiking or visiting busy markets.

 - If you’re an adventure traveller, an all-in-one travel backpack can be a versatile option and save you from grappling with a wheeled bag in more rugged terrain.
 Look for breathable, flexible, weather-resistant and durable options.
 Remember, you get what you pay for.